Prince-Ejaik/Getting-and-Cleaning-Data-Course-Project/README.md

 # Peer-graded Assignment: Getting and Cleaning Data Course Project
 This is about Getting and Cleaning Data course project.
 It has, among other things, the instructions on how to run analysis on Human Activity recognition dataset.

-Data was obtained from: Human Activity Recognition Using Smartphones http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Data was obtained from Human Activity Recognition Using Smartphones: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Dataset for the project sourced from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Files: